** Wolfpack v3 is now live! **

 What is it?

 Wolfpack can also be used to monitor for custom business activity - your KPI's, not just errors.
-The easy to use "Health Checks" it ships with allow you to quickly set up passive queries to detect these activities and data scenarios plus the AppStats
+The easy to use "Health Checks" it ships with allow you to quickly set up passive queries to detect these activities and data scenarios plus you can

-feature allows you to actively pump KPI information directly into Wolfpack - combined with a Geckoboard account you can create a powerful business dashboard to visualise your system.
-Need to see how many high value orders have been placed in the last 3 hours or the number of new users?
-Simple, Wolfpack can do this "out-of-the-box" against your SqlServer (& other supported) databases!
+actively pump KPI information directly into Wolfpack via the Api - combined with dashboard like Geckoboard/Kibana/Dashku you can easily visualise your system.
+Need to see how many high value orders have been placed in the last 3 hours or the number of new

 - IIS logs